-- On Campus; - On Campus residential housing facilities (these are crimes repeated from the oncampus column that occurred in the on campus housing premises). - On public property (immediately adjacent to Highline). - In or on non-campus property ([a]ny building or property owned or controlled by a student organization officially recognized by the institution; or (ii) [a]ny building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution).
+- On Campus (Besides the main campus, Highline considers the MaST and Federal Way HUB to be separate campuses); - On Campus residential housing facilities (these are crimes repeated from the on-campus column that occurred in the on campus housing premises). - On public property (immediately adjacent to Highline). - In or on non-campus property ([a]ny building or property owned or controlled by a student organization officially recognized by the institution; or (ii) [a]ny building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution).